Strong ties bind spy agencies and Silicon Valley

 He cited a case more than a decade ago in which the government secretly created a computer reselling company to sell laptops to Asian governments.
 The reseller bought laptops from a company called Tadpole Computer, which made machines based on Sun Microsystems processors.
 The reseller added secret software that allowed intelligence analysts to access the machines remotely.

-Tadpole was later bought by defence contractor General Dynamics Corp in 2005.
+Tadpole was later bought by defense contractor General Dynamics Corp in 2005.
 General Dynamics declined to comment.
 Sun's new owner, Oracle Corp, did not respond to an inquiry.

 Despite these secret collaborations, former intelligence officials and company executives say the great fear of overseas customers — that widely used U.S. technology products contain a "back door" accessible only to the National Security Agency or Central Intelligence Agency - is exaggerated.
 They said computers and communications overseas are captured by other means, including third parties such as the laptop reseller and special software developed by the agencies.